 5. DIRECTORS & KEY MANAGERIAL PERSONNEL

-A brief resume and other details relating to the Directors who are to be appointed/re-appointed as stipulated under Regulation 36(3) of the SEBI (LODR) Regulations 2015 andSecretarial Standards issued by ICSI are furnished in the Notice of Annual GeneralMeeting forming part of the Annual Report.
+A brief resume and other details relating to the Director seeking re-appointment asstipulated under Regulation 36(3) of the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 and Secretarial Standards issued by Institute of CompanySecretaries of India are furnished in the notice convening Annual General Meeting andforming a part of the Annual Report.

 B. KEY MANAGERIAL PERSONNEL:

-|S. No. ||Name ||Designation |
+|S. No. Name ||Designation(s) |

 |1.
 Mr. Bipin Agarwal ||Managing Director |

 |2.
-Mr. Lalit Agarwal ||Whole Time Director & Company Secretary |
+Mr. Lalit Agarwal ||Company Secretary |

 |3.
 Mr. Jitendra Kumar ||Chief Financial Officer |

 6. CHANGE IN THE NATURE OF BUSINESS IF ANY

 Th ere has been no change in the nature of business during the perio d under review.